0%

 curl http://localhost:5000

 Expected Output: Gen AI Backend is running!
+If it's not, you've got issues.

 #User Interaction Layer: React Frontend Integration